jeroen94704/klepcbgen/README.md

 # KLE PCB Generator

 This script takes a json file exported from the online [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/) and generates a KiCAD schematic and layout out of this.
 The resulting schematic is pretty much complete: it contains all key switches connected in rows and columns, a functional control circuit built around the ATmega32U4 (including external crystal, reset switch and a USB connector) and mounting holes.
-The layout is only partly connected, but most crucially it contains all switches in the right positions (including holes for stabilizers for keys that need it), and a board outline compatible with [swillkb's online Plate&Case Builder](http://builder.swillkb.com/), which accepts the same KLE json input and produces several CAD files with which one can build a keyboard.
+The layout is only partly connected, but most crucially it contains all switches in the right positions (including holes for stabilizers for keys that need it).

 # Features